The Bigger, Stronger Opponent in No Gi…

 - Simple techniques to demystify the takedown boogie man.
 Get the match to the ground on your terms, even if you’re not a natural wrestler and are severely lacking in the explosive athleticism department,

-- Emily’s two favorite techniques for escaping the mount position in no gi,
+- Emily’s two favorite techniques for escaping the mount position in no gi that work even against barrel-chested opponents 50 lbs heavier than you

 - Three seldom taught adjustments to stabilize the mount position in no gi, even on a significantly larger opponent,